-However, we find that the effects of these policies are not quite that simple.
-With respect to price and profit effects, we find that platform MFN agreements do tend to raise prices, but also that they may raise prices so much that they hurt industry profits.
-Whether this is the case depends on the substitutability of the platforms.
-With respect to effects on entry, we find that a platform MFN agreement may encourage or discourage entry when the entrant's competitive position is exogenous, depending on how different from the incumbent the entrant is.
-When the entrant's competitive position is endogenous, a platform MFN agreement may distort the entrant's choice toward a lowerend business model even when it fails to deter entry.
-Our results therefore support some aspects of the conventional wisdom, but add important nuance and qualification that aid in understanding the effects of these platform MFN policies.
+We explore these arguments and demonstrate a number of important qualifications and nuances.
+With respect to price and profit effects, we find that platform MFN agreements do tend to raise fees and prices, but also that they may raise fees and prices so much that they hurt platform profits.
+Whether this is the case depends on the elasticity of aggregate demand, which is in some cases related to the substitutability of the platforms.
+With respect to effects on entry, we find that a platform MFN agreement may encourage or discourage entry.
+For an exogenously symmetric entrant, the policies obviously encourage rather than deter entry whenever the fee and price effects just described raise platform profits.
+We extend the analysis of entry and positioning effects to exogenously and endogenously differentiated potential entrants.
+When the entrant's product position is exogenous, there is a tradeoff between higher equilibrium fees relative to the no-PMFN equilibrium (which arise through the mechanism described above) and the inability of a platform to increase market share by lowering fees, which disproportionately hurts the profits of the firm that is disadvantaged in demand.
+When the entrant's product position is endogenous, a platform MFN agreement may again encourage or deter entry; in addition, it may distort the entrant's choice away from a lower-end business model (and toward a model more similar to that of the incumbent) even when it fails to deter entry.
+Our results therefore support some aspects of the conventional wisdom, but add important caveats and refinements that enrich our understanding of the effects of these platform MFN policies.